Science

 Become a researcher in Living Matter Physics!

-Biological phenomena and systems represent a new paradigm of complex active and self-regulating matter, governed by laws that are still mostly unknown.
-To study them, we must use the most innovative physical principles, methods and techniques.
+Biological phenomena and systems represent a new paradigm of complex, active, self-regulating matter, governed by laws that remain largely unknown.
+To study them, we must draw on the most innovative physical principles, methods, and techniques.
 The PhIMV program will prepare you for fundamental and applied research in the physics of living matter.

 Read more